-Real talk: When you finally get up after the second (or third) hit of your snooze button and see a good morning text from your friend who has already finished a spin class, you can’t help but roll your eyes.
-It’s not that you’re not impressed with them — it’s that you haven’t found a way to convince yourself to work out consistently.
+Not everyone’s a fitness geek, gym rat, endorphin seeker.
+In fact, plenty of us believe runner’s high is a scam and the only time you should ever move faster than a jog is if you’re running for your life or for a train.
+And that’s completely fair.
+Sometimes, when you finally get up after the second (or third) hit of your snooze button and see a good morning text from your friend who has already finished a spin class, you can’t help but roll your eyes (it’s okay, they probably know already).
+It’s not that you’re not impressed with them — it’s possibly just that you haven’t found a way to make working out less awful for you.

-While some researchers suggest it’s determined in our genes, most fitness professionals agree your ability to maintain an exercise routine — no matter how much you dislike burpees, push-ups, running and whatnot — is completely in your hands.
+While some researchers suggest workout love or hate is determined in our genes, most fitness professionals agree your ability to maintain an exercise routine — no matter how much you dislike burpees, push-ups, running and whatnot — is totally in your hands.

-Whether you believe us or not, take it from these experts who gave us their best advice for those who want to overcome their fitness hatred to lead healthier lifestyles.
+Whether you believe us or not, take it from these experts who gave us their best advice for those who want to overcome their fitness hatred.
+And, no, you probably own’t instantly wake up loving the idea of AM yoga or hitting the treadmill before your commute — but you might just be able to channel your hate into some kick-ass energy.

 More so than making it through a mile of running without resting and lasting through an entire yoga sequence, fitness expert Michele Gordon says your attitude toward fitness is everything.
 That’s why she recommends starting your new workout routine by making a commitment.
 You can begin small and work your way up from there, focusing on manageable shifts and swaps that help to form a habit.